Glamorous and fun — these are the words that come to mind when I flip through an interior design magazine and think of the world of interior styling.

 The workshop was such a success that Julia will be hosting more!
 Her next workshop in mid-March has already sold out, but keep an eye out on her events page or subscribe to Greenhouse Interiors’ e-newsletter to be the first in the know!

-I learnt so much from the workshop — from digital media, to taking an editorial brief, writing media releases, branding, selling/pitching and a master class in styling.
-Her industry secrets were all so valuable and most of all, I got to participate in a hands-on real styling shoot and walk away with a professional photographed portfolio of images to kickstart my career.
+I learnt so much from the workshop — from digital media, to taking an editorial brief, writing media releases, branding, selling/pitching, a master class in styling and learning what really goes on at an interior styling shoot.
+Her industry secrets were all so valuable.

 Photography credit: Styling team Maria Cerne, Tamara Broman, Carmel Bertina, Vikki Stuckey, Lisa Kefford, Helen Grima / Art Direction Julia Green / Photographer Stephanie Rooney